-Trawls must be 16' or less in length measured along the cork line.
-Trawls cannot have a mesh size less than $\frac{5}{6}$ " bar or 11/4" stretched.
-Mesh size during the fall inshore shrimp season shall not be less than $\frac{5}{6}$ " square by 11/4" stretched, except from the Atchafalaya River west to the western shore of Vermilion Bay and Southwest Pass at Marsh Island shall be $\frac{3}{4}$ " square by 11/2" stretch.
+Recreational trawls must be 16' or less in length measured along the cork line.
+Trawls cannot have a mesh size less than 56' bar or 14'' stretched.
+Mesh size during the fall inshore shrimp season shall not be less than 56' square by 14'' stretched, except from the Atchafalaya River west to the western shore of Vermilion Bay and Southwest Pass at Marsh Island where mesh size shall be a minimum of 4'' square by 14'' stretch.